G-Amrutha/WordProcessing/README.md

 ## Files

-- `816117625.cpp`: The main C++ source file containing the implementation of the word processing logic.
+- `WordGame.cpp`: The main C++ source file containing the implementation of the word processing logic.

 ## Requirements